 Each server can act as a publish/subscribe message broker offering topics and queues to asynchronous publishers and subscribers.
 Messages can be retained in persistent storage to ensure guaranteed delivery.

-The message broker is multi-protocol and can be used by Python, REST or WebSockets-based clients.
+The message broker is multi-protocol and can be used by Python, REST, WebSockets or File transfer clients.
 Each cluster's Dashboard acts as a GUI to manage the topics, queues and endpoints participating in pub/sub integrations.